DHRI-Curriculum/GCDRI_databases/assessment.md

 - The workshop was confusing at times, making it hard to follow along.
 - The workshop did not offer any new information or skills.

 Please select all that apply.
-Which section(s) of the Command Line workshop were most valuable to you?
+Which section(s) of the Database workshop were most valuable to you?
 PLEASE NOTE: This is going to have to be revised once the workshop has been finalized.
-- What is the Command Line?
-- Why is the Command Line Useful?
-- Navigation
-- Creating Files and Folders
-- Creating a Cheat Sheet
-- Pipes
-- Exploring Text Data
-- Searching Text Data

 What additional topics or information do you wish was covered in this workshop?